George Clifford, 3rd Earl of Cumberland: Queen's Champion and KG

 Clifford rose in the world as an accomplished jouster, and became Queen Elizabeth's second Champion on the retirement of Sir Henry Lee of Ditchley.
 A portrait miniature by Nicholas Hilliard, around 1590, commemorates the appointment, showing him in tilting attire with the Queen's glove, set in diamonds, pinned as a plume to his hat as a sign of her favour.
-The Queen made him a Knight of the Garter in 1592, and he sat as a Peer in the trial of Mary, Queen of Scots.
-Clifford was also involved in the formation of the East India Company.
+He sat as a Peer in the trial of Mary, Queen of Scots.
+The Queen made him a Knight of the Garter in 1592, and Clifford was also involved in the formation of the East India Company.